On the existence of strong proof complexity generators

 \section{Concluding remarks}

 I think that it is fundamental for the development of the theory to make a progress on the original problem of the unprovability of dWPHP for p-time functions in $S^1_2$ discussed in the Introduction.
-For a start we may try to show the unprovability in $\tpv$ (or some of its extension as mentioned at the end of Section \ref{17.7.22a}) under a more mainstream hypothesis than is (H).
-Note that this presumably requires a different function than $\tru_{s,k}$ we used in Section \ref{17.7.22a}: by remarks there the unprovability of dWPHP for this function implies $\ee \subseteq Size(2^{o(k)})$ which contradicts the hypothesis that $\ee \not \subseteq Size(2^{\epsilon k})$ for some $\epsilon >0$ which is - in the eyes of many complexity theorists at least - considered plausible.
+For a start we may try to show the unprovability in $\tpv$ (or some of its extension as mentioned at the end of Section \ref{17.7.22a}) under a more mainstream hypothesis than is (H) and more theoretically fundamental than are those used in \cite{Ila}.
+Note that this presumably requires a different function than $\tru_{s,k}$ we used in Section \ref{17.7.22a}: by remarks before and after Theorem \ref{22.7.22a} the unprovability of dWPHP for this function implies $\ee \subseteq Size(2^{o(k)})$ which contradicts the hypothesis that $\ee \not \subseteq Size(2^{\epsilon k})$ for some $\epsilon >0$ which is - in the eyes of many complexity theorists at least - considered plausible.